siversalih/pyChrome-Web-Automation/README.md

 -	**Locating Sub-Element**

-	To locate the sub-element, the parent element (Web Element object) must have obtained.
-Then using the same function and passing the parent element into the function as input argument along with the locator, the sub-element can be found as shown in below.
+	To locate sub-element, the parent element (Web Element object) must be obtained first.
+Then using the same function and its parent element, the sub-element can be located from its locator as shown in below.

 	- Find Sub-Element